rocBLAS programming guide#

 .

-rocBLAS never sets a device, it only queries using hipGetDevice()
+rocBLAS never sets a device.
+It only queries the device using hipGetDevice()

 .
 If rocBLAS does not see a